What Is Search Intent and Why Does It Matter?

 2. Analyze content for gaps you can cover

-While you want to stick closely to what Google has identified as search intent for a query, standing out from the herd is also important.
+While you want to stick closely to what Google has identified as search intent for a particular query name, standing out from the herd is also important.

 If you review the top-ranking articles for a query, you’ll notice recurring subheadings, a sign that you should cover these common themes in your content.